jerilynwise/employee-tracker/README.md

 # Employee Tracker
   ## Description
     This application is a command line app using Node.js, Inquirer, and MySQL.
-    It gives nondevelopers an easy wat to interact with information stored in this database.
+    It gives nondevelopers an easy way to interact with information stored in this database.
  </br>

   ## Table of Contents